Private schools in the United Kingdom: Charitable status

+Taxation of school fees

+At the time of the introduction of Value-added tax in the United Kingdom (VAT) in 1973, the fees of private schools were given an exemption, echoing the previous exemption from paying Purchase Tax.
+At the 2017, the 2019, and 2024 United Kingdom general elections, the Labour Party campaigned on a policy of removing this exemption.

+The new Labour government confirmed the policy in its October 2024 United Kingdom budget, and it was put into law by a Finance Act, with the exemption from VAT removed with effect from 1 January 2025.
+All school fees for education and charges for boarding services in the United Kingdom have since been charged at the standard 20 per cent rate of VAT.

 Criticisms

-Private schools are often criticised for being elitist, and seen as lying outside the spirit of the state system.
+Private schools are often criticised for being elitist and seen as lying outside the spirit of the state system.
 Francis Green and David Kynaston have written that "among affluent countries, Britain’s private‑school participation is especially exclusive to the rich", and that the "existence in Britain of a flourishing private-school sector not only limits the life chances of those who attend state schools but also damages society at large".
 Many of the best-known public schools are extremely expensive, and many have entry criteria geared towards those who have been at private "feeder" preparatory schools.
 The Thatcher government introduced the Assisted Places Scheme in England and Wales in 1980, whereby the state paid the school fees for those pupils capable of gaining a place but unable to afford the fees.
 This was essentially a response to the decision of the previous Labour government in the mid-1970s to remove government funding of direct grant grammar schools, most of which then became private schools; some Assisted Places pupils went to the former direct-grant schools such as Manchester Grammar School.
 The scheme was terminated by the Labour government in 1997, and since then the private sector has moved to increase its own means-tested bursaries.